Doesn’t our sin make God look good?

 - 3:30 There’s just one God for everyone.
 He accepts circumcised Jews because of their faith.
 He accepts uncircumcised non-Jews because of their faith.

 The writer of Genesis says God planned to draw people to himself by selecting one man, Abraham, whose descendants became the nation of Israel.
 Through the nation of Israel, God wanted the world to become acquainted with him and with his expectations for citizens of his spiritual kingdom.
 God gave the Jews laws to introduce himself to them.
 And he invited them to live under the blessings of those laws and in devotion to him.
 God told Abraham, “All the families on the planet will be better off because of you and your family.
 You are going to make this world a better place” (Genesis 12:3).
 God promised to do this through the Jewish people.
-New Testament writers claim that failed to obey God.
+New Testament writers claim that the Jews failed to obey God.
 So, God fulfilled this promise by sending the Messiah, his Son Jesus, born into a Jewish family.

 Paraphrase of Psalm 51:4.